9 Apr 2026,

 Understand Your Insurance Policy

-Most insurance companies provide two types of vehicle insurance:
+Most insurance companies offer two main types of vehicle insurance:

 • Bodily Injury Liability (BIL)